French India: French expansion in India (1669-1672)

 In 1669, Marcara succeeded in establishing another French factory at Masulipatam.
-In 1672, Fort Saint Thomas was taken but the French were driven out by the Dutch after a long and costly siege.
+In 1672, the French captured Fort Saint Thomas, but they were driven out by the Dutch after a long and costly siege.
 Chandernagore (present-day Chandannagar) was established in 1692, with the permission of Nawab Shaista Khan, the Mughal governor of Bengal.
 In 1673, the French acquired the area of Pondicherry from the qiladar of Valikondapuram under the Sultan of Bijapur, and thus the foundation of Pondichéry was laid.
 By 1720, the French had lost their factories at Surat, Masulipatam and Bantam to the British East India Company.

-Establishment of colony at Pondichéry (1673)
+Establishment of the colony at Pondichéry (1673)

 On 4 February 1673, Bellanger de l'Espinay, a French officer, took up residence in the Danish Lodge in Pondichéry, thereby commencing the French administration of Pondichéry.
 In 1674, François Martin, the first Governor, initiated ambitious projects to transform Pondichéry from a small fishing village into a flourishing port-town.
-The French, though, found themselves in continual conflict with the Dutch and the English.
+However, the French found themselves in continual conflict with the Dutch and the English.
 In 1693, the Dutch captured Pondichéry and augmented the fortifications.
 The French regained the town in 1699 through the Treaty of Ryswick, signed on 20 September 1697.